seanrreid/ccs_curriculim_hub/docs/exercises/react-github-users-query/README.md

 ## Requirements

 - A repo containing a Vite project
-- A component called `UserCardList` - Accepts an array of user data as a `prop`
+- A component called `UserCardList`
+  - Accepts an array of user data as a `prop`
-- A component called `UserCard` - Accepts a single user's information as a `prop`
+- A component called `UserCard`
+  - Accepts a single user's information as a `prop`

 ## Level 1

-- The page loads you see the form, but no user info
+- The page loads a form without any user data
-- Type a username into the input and click "submit"
+- Submit a username via the form
 - A user's information populates the page
 - Additional users are added to the page with subsequent searches